yuhattor/copilot-patterns/contents/en/introduction/ai-native-documentation.md

-# AI-Native Documentation: AI Readability of Documents
+# AI Native Documentation: AI Readability of Documents

 Currently, there is a lot of buzz around a development tool called GitHub Copilot, which comes with AI-assisted functionality.
 There seems to be a misconception that this tool is only for engineers.